JTongay/netninja-mongodb/README.md

   - Use it anytime you want to store data and persist it in your application.
   - Mongo is the 'M' in MEAN or MERN
   - Mongoose is used to communicate from the server to MongoDB

+Mongo Methods for finding
+  - find(criteria)
+  - findOne(criteria)
+  - use these methods on the models themselves, unlike the save() method